hollowbit/pdilemma/README.md

 I'm not done learning yet!
 Here are some things I want to add to learn more:

-[ x ] Private rooms: using custom and generated room codes
+- [x] Private rooms: using custom and generated room codes

-[ ] Joining rooms mid-game doesn't cause issues
+- [ ] Joining rooms mid-game doesn't cause issues

-[ ] Security: prevent players you don't want from join and interfering with your private room
+- [ ] Security: prevent players you don't want from join and interfering with your private room

-[ ] Nicer UI: It's very ugly right now (proof of concept)
+- [ ] Nicer UI: It's very ugly right now (proof of concept)

 ## Try it yourself